All Products

 1. Log on to the ACS console.

-2. On the Clusters, click the name of the cluster to go to the cluster management page.
+2. On the Clusters page, click the name of your cluster.

-4. Select kube-system from the Namespace drop-down list.
+4. Select kube-system from the namespace drop-down list.

-5. Find the acs-profile and click Edit YAML.
+5. Find acs-profile and click Edit YAML.

 Note